hydrozoa-yt/pokemon/README.md

 * Add image assets to the tileset in res/graphics_unpacked/tiles/
 * Add objects (addObj-command in map format) to help maps makers

 Feel free to merge your changes with this repository.
-Contact me through YouTube.
+Contact me through YouTube or e-mail hydrozoa.rs [at] gmail.com.